tkarnau/yarogue/README.md

-# JSRogue - A Web-Based Roguelike Game
+# YARogue - A Web-Based Roguelike Game

 A modern web-based roguelike game inspired by classic games like NetHack and Rogue, featuring pixelated graphics, turn-based combat, and procedural dungeon generation.